“The most powerful weapon is the music.”

 GAMEWATCHER

-James Hannigan is a BAFTA Award-winning composer, with credits spanning multi-million-selling video games, film, television and audio drama.
-Noted for his lyrical and emotive scores, his credits include entries in some of the world’s best-known game franchises, among them the Harry Potter, Dead Space, Evil Genius, RuneScape, Warhammer, FIFA, F1, Transformers and Command & Conquer series, as well as several Wing Commander spin-offs and titles in The Lord of the Rings, Theme Park, Art Academy and Cloudy With a Chance of Meatballs series.
+James Hannigan is a BAFTA Award-winning composer, producer, sound designer, and conference founder - with credits spanning multi-million-selling video games, film, television and audio drama.
+Noted for his lyrical and emotive scores, his work includes entries in some of the world’s best-known game franchises, among them the Harry Potter, Dead Space, Evil Genius, RuneScape, Warhammer, FIFA, F1, Transformers and Command & Conquer series, as well as several Wing Commander spin-offs and various titles in Theme Park, Art Academy, The Lord of the Rings, and Cloudy With a Chance of Meatballs series. | LISTEN

 (Montage conducted by Allan Wilson / James Hannigan / Johannes Vogel)